clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-linux.rst

 #.
 Go to the directory with the uncompressed image.
 #.
 Plug in the USB drive.
 #.
-Identify the USB drive using the `lsblk` command.
+Identify the USB drive using the :command:`lsblk` command.
 This shows all drives
    attached to the system, including the primary hard disk.
 In the example output below, there are 4 drives (`/dev/sda`, `/dev/sdb`, `/dev/sdc`, and `/dev/sdd`) attached, where `/dev/sda` is primary drive in this case.
 The